kristopolous/db.js/README.md

    * The entire dataset is gone over linearly
    * The table is recreated.
    * This is about as expensive as it sounds.

+<h3><a name=view> [function] lazyView( string )</a> [ <a href=#toc-finding>top</a> ] </h3>
+lazyViews are views that don't update automatically.
+Their invocation style is the same as views and they return a function with properties that correspond to the view.
+That means that you can use it the same way but in order to update it you have to call it as a function.
+Because of this they should be more performant.

 <h2><a name=manipulating> Manipulating </a> [ <a href=#toc>top</a> ] </h2>